numaproj/numaflow/docs/user-guide/reference/pipeline-tuning.md

 | Read-ahead **enabled** | Map / Sink / Reduce vertices | The data plane keeps reading new batches until the in-flight count hits `concurrency`.
 Once full, it may pre-fetch one more batch and hold it ready, so a completed message is replaced immediately.
 The hard upper bound on in-flight is therefore **`concurrency + readBatchSize`**. |
 | Read-ahead **disabled** | Source vertices (and MonoVertex, which is always source-driven) | The data plane drains the current batch fully before issuing the next read.
 This keeps source ordering / re-read cost low.
 The upper bound on in-flight is **`min(concurrency, readBatchSize)`**. |

-Read-ahead is controlled by the `READ_AHEAD` environment variable.
+Read-ahead is controlled by the `NUMAFLOW_READ_AHEAD` environment variable.
 The controller injects a sensible default per vertex type, but you can override it on a per-vertex basis via the container template:

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1